iotempire/iotempower/doc/mqtt-with-tls.rst

 where your certificates are stored.
 The folder should definitely store a ``ca.crt`` file, which is the CA certificate.
 You also need to ensure that the CA certificate, server certificate and key are correctly configured in your MQTT broker.
 If using the IoTempower MQTT broker, it will automatically use the certificates from the specified folder.
-In this case the certificate folder should also contain ``server.crt`` and ``server.key`` files, which are the server certificate and key respectively.
+In this case, the certificate folder should also contain ``server.crt`` and ``server.key`` files, which are the server certificate and key, respectively.